 The myth of King Midas ends on a good note.
 When he cried to the Greek gods, they turned everything he touched back to normal.
 But for all of us here in reality, there’s no turning back.
 The best we can do is keep these issues at the forefront of our minds and make sure that the conveniences and advantages of technology always outweigh the potential for chaos it can invite.

 The twelve states are Arkansas, California, Colorado, Illinois, Maryland, Michigan, Nevada, New Mexico, Oregon, Utah, Vermont and Washington.

-Mr. M. Scott Peeler is a Managing Director leading the Stroz Friedberg Compliance Navigation Practice.
+About the Author Mr. M. Scott Peeler is a Managing Director leading the Stroz Friedberg Compliance Navigation Practice.
 Mr. Peeler combines immense compliance expertise with innovative technology to help the firm’s clients understand and navigate complex regulatory challenges.
 He also oversees the strategy and development of the firm’s compliance services to assist clients not only with detection, research and resolution of issues, but also with prevention measures.
 Prior to joining Stroz Friedberg, Mr. Peeler served as a partner in the Commercial Litigation Department of Chadbourne & Parke LLP, where he was also a member of its White Collar Defense, Regulatory Investigations and Litigation group.
 Previously, Mr. Peeler served as an Assistant District Attorney for New York County where he prosecuted major felonies, including economic fraud, coercion and narcotics trafficking.